plone/volto/docs/source/deploying/prefixed-root.md

 The prefix location will be used regardless of how you start Volto, in development or production mode.
-When developing, though, if your backed is something other then `http://localhost:8080`, you'll need to provide your own solution on how to handle things.
+When developing, though, if your backend is something other then `http://localhost:8080`, you'll need to provide your own solution on how to handle things.